abema/flagfit/README.md

 )
 @FlagType.WorkInProgress(
   owner = "{GitHub UserId}",
-  description = "The flag for this is FutureFlag for awesome features!", expiryDate = "2023-06-13"
+  description = "The flag for this is FeatureFlag for awesome features!", expiryDate = "2023-06-13"
 )
 fun awesomeFeatureEnabled(): Boolean